 Employment possibilities in the field of aging services are vast, and many opportunities for entrepreneurship in this field are yet to be discovered.
-They include positions at international, federal, state, and local levels of government, as well as positions in nonprofit and for-profit organizations in many areas, including: housing and long-term care, planning for age-friendly communities, behavioral health, aging services, workforce development, and caregiving.
+They include positions at international, federal, state, and local levels of government, as well as positions in nonprofit and for-profit organizations in many areas, including housing, long-term care facilities, planning for age-friendly communities, aging services and workforce development.